artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 As a relevant example, Three20 had a very [reasonable deprecation path][nimbus], it's just that a lot of people didn't have the technical ability to migrate off.
 Frameworks like React Native and Three20 lower the barrier to entry considerably.
 The trade-off is that once you end up having to leave those frameworks, you have a pretty big learning curve to the baseline OS frameworks.

 From my perspective, in Artsy there are only 2-3 projects that are 5 years old (Artsy was roughly founded in 2010) and I know a few of those are [getting split into new apps][tech-stack].
 I'm not sure if *we* need to be looking _that far_ ahead.
 Our keystone [iOS app, Eigen][eigen] was started in 2013, and has already gone through 2 complete internal transformations as our requirements and opportunities change.
 It's very feasible that in 4 years we'll be at a very different place again.
-We choose to not turn down something that so drastically improves our developer and end user experience for that risk.
+We choose to not turn down something that so drastically improves our developer and speed for end users for that risk.

+That said, Facebook indeed seem to be really happy with React, and React Native - making this questiona useful hypotherical.
+Facebook are moving more big projects to use it internally, and there is a great discussion on how that is ongoing in [this React Conf keynote from Jing Chen][fb-brown].

 ## Performance

 Your app is now running a lot of its code in JavaScript, isn't that slower?
-It's definitely true that your compiled JS will not be as fast as Objective-C or Swift.
+It's definitely true that your JavaScript will not be as fast as Objective-C or Swift.
 We haven't benchmarked our before/after view controllers because it's not a fair comparison, we switched [from REST to GrahpQL][graphql-ios] at the same time.
 Our networking time was reduced so drastically, that it's hard to talk about the JS vs native performance.

 However there are a few advantages to running your app in JavaScript:

-* There is no main thread, you cannot write the UIKit UI thread
+* There is no main thread, so you cannot block the UIKit UI thread
 * There is no need to recreate JSON into native representations
 * A lot of the hard work in React Native (layout, view manipulation) is done natively and in it's own off-main thread
-* For critical code, you can move to native, we did this for our image thumbnails
+* For critical code, you can move to native, we did this for our [image thumbnails][opaque_img]

 One place that doesn't feel good writing in JavaScript is scroll events.
 This code has to generally be performance critical.
 This affects you when you want to have fancy transitions in your view controllers, however the animations API uses native code and with some careful consideration it's very feasible to re-write those scroll events into a declarative API.